 Because pronghorn evolved in grasslands, where they didn't see anything taller than a sagebrush, they aren't big jumpers.
 When confronted with fences, they crawl under rather than jump over.
 But, when the bottom strand of gnarly barbed wire is too low, it can scrape the hide right off the animals exposing them to frostbite and infection.

-PHOTO: Hide scraped off back of pronghorn, exposing skin.
+PHOTO: Hide scraped off the back of a pronghorn, exposing the skin.

 The team tested three different fence types.
 Each raised the bottom wire to at least 18 inches above the ground – to allow enough room for pronghorn to crawl under.
 In one group, they replaced the bottom barbed wire with a smooth wire.
 In the second, they clipped the bottom wire to the span above it, raising it higher.
 The third was the so-called “goat bar” which encases the lower two wires in a plastic pipe – an often-recommended modification.

 The big surprise was that the highly touted goat bar was a near total failure.
 Both pronghorn and deer balked at that one.
 The other two worked well.

 PHOTO: Young bucks check out a goat bar.